mps-research/PointNet/README.md

 ## Incomplete.

-This project is not completed.
+This project is incomplete.
 We are still working.